Product Agility in A Nutshell

 - Have leaders and people are embrace flexibility, creativity, innovation, and listening to customers

-- Tools and technology to allow product teams to work effectively and efficiently
+- Tools and technology to allow product teams and agile product owner to work effectively and efficiently

-By addressing these areas organization will have happy customers.
+So addressing these areas organization will have happy customers.
 Customers who value products that truly solve their needs and continue to deliver value.
-These great products will result in organization success and growth with engaged and loyal employees.
+Hence these great products will result in organization success and growth with engaged and loyal employees.

 I have been working for the last 20 years mainly in the Financial Services sector, as a senior leader managing projects, programs and portfolios in Canada and International.
 I started my career as a Project Coordinator working in the newly formed PMO at Scotiabank.
 I grew my skills as a Delivery Manager and then Director of Mergers and Acquisitions, and ultimately Director of Mobile Application Development.
 I started using the agile ways of working in 2012 and I continued to use iterative and incremental work approaches throughout my entire career.
 I have been an active member of the Toronto Agile Community, board member and speaker, and organizer of the Toronto Agile Conference (1,000+ attendees) in 2018 and 2019.